 - To encourage development of tools by which individuals can take control of their relationships with organizations — especially in commercial marketplaces.

-- To conduct research on VRM-related theories, usage of VRM tools, and effects as adoption of VRM tools takes place.
+- To encourage and conduct research on VRM-related theories, usage of VRM tools, and effects as adoption of VRM tools takes place.

 The project was created by Doc Searls when he became a fellow at the Berkman Center in 2006.
 Since then it has grown to become the central institution in an active development community.